New York State Office of Mental Health: History

+In 1836–1843 the Utica State Hospital was established, and in 1865–1869 the Willard State Hospital was established to relieve Utica of the incurably insane and relieve the almshouses of mentally ill paupers.
+Throughout the late 18th and most of the 19th centuries, families and county almshouses provided care to the mentally disabled, but in 1890 the State Care Act made the state responsible for the pauper insane.
+In 1909 the Insanity Law was consolidated in chapter 27 of the Consolidated Laws of New York.

-The department was founded in 1926 with the original name being Office of mental hygiene; as part of a restructuring of the New York state government, and was given responsibility for people diagnosed with mental retardation, mental illness or epilepsy.
+The Department of Mental Hygiene was established in 1926–1927 as part of a restructuring of the New York state government, and was given responsibility for people diagnosed with mental retardation, mental illness or epilepsy.
 Dr. Frederick W. Parsons was appointed the first department commissioner in January, 1927.
 He was replaced by Dr. William J. Tiffany in 1937, who then resigned in 1943 over an investigation into handling of an outbreak of amoebic dysentery at Creedmoor State Hospital.
 By 1950, the department had grown into the largest agency of the New York state government, with more than 24,000 employees and an operating cost exceeding a third of the state budget.
-The state acceded to the Interstate Compact on Mental Health in 1956.
+The state acceded to the Compact on Mental Health in 1956.
+In 1964 the law on involuntary commitment was amended with the express purpose of increasing patients' rights.

-The Office of Alcoholism and Substance Abuse was transferred from the New York State Department of Health to the Department of Mental Hygiene in 1962.
 In 1972 the Mental Hygiene Law was revised and reenacted.
-In 1978, the Department of Mental Hygiene was reorganized into the autonomous Office of Mental Health (OMH), Office of Alcoholism and Substance Abuse, and the Office of Mental Retardation and Developmental Disabilities (OMRDD).
-These three offices are headed up by a commissioner who also serves on a council that performs inter-office coordination.
-In 2010 the OMRDD became the Office for People With Developmental Disabilities (OPWDD).
-In 2019 the Office of Alcoholism and Substance Abuse became the Office of Addiction Services and Supports (OASAS).